jina-ai/finetuner/docs/1_how_it_works/1_1_how_it_works.md

 **Finetuner** leverages a contrastive metric learning approach to improve your model.
 How does it work?

-### Step 1: Convert your model into an Embedding Model
+### Step 1: Convert a model into an Embedding Model

-Finetuner interprets your model architecture, removes the default *head*, applies *pooling* and freezes layers that do not need to be trained..
+Finetuner interprets the backbone model architecture, removes the default *head*, applies *pooling* and freezes layers that do not need to be trained..
 For example, if your pre-trained model is trained for cat-dog classification, Finetuner is going to remove the cat-dog classifier and turn your model into an *embedding model*.